The Mad River Alliance Conservation Program facilitates open dialogue among diverse interests to protect and restore the Mad River watershed.

 A community driven program, informed by the best available science and other relevant information to bring about watershed recovery.

-The Mad River is the source of drinking water for approximately 65% of Humboldt County’s population.
+The Mad River is the source of drinking water for approximately 65% of Humboldt County’s population and is a symbol of health in our community.
 It also provides habitat for numerous natural communities.
-The Alliance will focus on efforts to ensure safe, abundant and accessible water for present and future generations of both the human and natural community.

 Do you know of an area in the Mad River watershed that needs to be cleaned up?
 Let us know!
 Leave the longitude/latitude or a nearby address and a description of the location so that we can add your suggestion to our list of clean-up sites.